cocohungandyaya/auto_smem/README.md

-## Actually what i do for eatch update:
+## Actually what i do for each update:

 v2:i build it and it work